 This bill amends and reenacts several sections of Louisiana law related to the Lafayette Economic Development Authority (LEDA) and establishes new provisions for its operations and governance.
 Key changes include the creation of a redevelopment authority under R.S.
-34:293.2, which grants the LEDA additional powers to develop and execute redevelopment plans, undertake projects to eliminate urban blight, and manage properties within designated areas.
-The bill also specifies that the board of commissioners will include a member from a racial minority, enhancing representation.
-Furthermore, the LEDA is empowered to leverage economic development strategies to revitalize distressed areas within Lafayette Parish.
+34:293.2, which grants the LEDA additional powers to develop and execute redevelopment plans, undertake projects to eliminate urban blight, and manage properties within specified areas of Lafayette Parish.
+The bill also introduces a requirement for the board of commissioners to include at least one member from a racial minority, enhancing representation within the authority.

 Statutes affected: